 Lower Respiratory Tract Infections

-Ciprofloxacin tablets are indicated in adult patients for treatment of lower respiratory tract infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Proteus mirabilis, Pseudomonas aeruginosa, Haemophilus influenzae, Haemophilus parainfluenzae, or Streptococcus pneumoniae.
+Ciprofloxacin tablets, USP are indicated in adult patients for treatment of lower respiratory tract infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Proteus mirabilis, Pseudomonas aeruginosa, Haemophilus influenzae, Haemophilus parainfluenzae, or Streptococcus pneumoniae.
 Also, Ciprofloxacin tablets, USP are indicated for the treatment of acute exacerbations of chronic bronchitis caused by Moraxella catarrhalis [see Indications and Usage (1.15)].

 Skin and Skin Structure Infections